rkp8/ParkingApp/README.md

 Every space with 1 in Availability should be highlighted in blue to mark as open Every space with 0 in Availability should be greyed out to mark as occupied
-Allow user to select only from the available parking spaces (via either a dropdown menu or direct interaction with the map)
+Allow user to select only from the available parking spaces (via either a dropdown menu or direct interaction with the map) Update lots table when user reserves or exits a spot, storing userId and availability.

 <b>Advisor:</b> Dr. Kabir